ebi-uniprot/ProtVista/dataServicesAndFormat.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Default data sources
-By default, the Protein Feature Viewer uses three data  [RESTful sources](http://www.ebi.ac.uk/uniprot/api/doc/index.html) provided by the Protein Function Development team.
+By default, ProtVista uses three data  [RESTful sources](http://www.ebi.ac.uk/uniprot/api/doc/index.html) provided by the Protein Function Development team.
 Particularly, it uses the feature data source, the variation data source and the proteomics data source.

 The default data sources can be avoided when instantiating the component.
 Just set defaultSources to false, any other value as well as the omission of this property-key will result in loading the default data sources.